Comparison4 min read

 • Money factor at buy-rate: 0.00098 (~2.4% APR equivalent)

-The X3 is $30/month less on lease this month.
-Over a 36-month term that's class="relative z-10",080 — meaningful but not decisive.
-Both PHEVs make the federal credit the real financial story if you can use it.
+The X3 is $30/month less on lease this month — class="relative z-10",080 over a 36-month term, meaningful but not decisive.
+With the federal credit gone, the PHEV decision is now purely about whether you'll plug in.

 The verdict

-Buy the Audi Q5 if interior material quality is your priority, the PHEV's extra EV range matters, rear passenger room is important, or you simply prefer a more isolated, comfort-oriented drive.
-The Q5 also wins if you'll keep it past 60,000 miles and want to feel like you're in a premium cabin every day.
+Buy the Audi Q5 if interior material quality is your priority, the PHEV's extra EV range matters, rear passenger room is important, or you prefer a more isolated, comfort-oriented drive.
+It's also my pick if you'll keep it past 60,000 miles and want to feel the premium every day.

-Buy the BMW X3 if driving dynamics matter, you want the better infotainment system, more cargo space is useful, or the slightly lower lease payment is a factor.
-The M40i specifically is the best-driving compact luxury SUV in its price range if you're willing to step up.
+Buy the BMW X3 if driving dynamics matter, you want the better infotainment, more cargo is useful, or the lower lease payment moves you.
+The M40i specifically is the best-driving compact luxury SUV in its price range if you'll step up.

-For the broader luxury lease landscape this month, see the May 2026 luxury lease deals.
-For the German sedan equivalent of this matchup, see BMW 3 Series vs Mercedes C-Class.
+For the broader picture, see the May 2026 luxury lease deals, and for the German sedan version of this argument, BMW 3 Series vs Mercedes C-Class.

 From the Buying Guide